kkyr/fig/README.md

 ## Usage

-See [godoc](https://godoc.org/github.com/kkyr/fig) for detailed usage documentation.
+See [go.dev](https://pkg.go.dev/github.com/kkyr/fig?tab=doc) for detailed usage documentation.

 ## Contributing

 PRs are welcome!
-Please ensure you add relevant tests & documentation prior to making one.
+Please explain your motivation for the change in your PR and ensure your change is properly tested and documented.